Understanding the IoT ecosystem: Platforms, Applications, and Solutions

 IoT solutions are therefore made up of a number of parts, which can often be separated and sold on their own (for example as applications), but that together comprise a comprehensive, outcome-based IoT service that is usually adapted to individual organizations’ needs.

 An example of an IoT solution provider is Worldsensing.
-The company’s IoT solutions can be applied to a variety of areas such as city mobility management, traffic, parking and transport operations and construction site management.
-Clients are enabled to transform they way they operate by generating specific business outcomes such as actionable insights and location intelligence to facilitate real-time, data-driven decision making.
-Moreover, all Worldsensing sensors, applications and solutions can be connected to and combined with enablement platforms, making them flexible and scalable.
+The company’s IoT solutions can be applied to a variety of areas such as city mobility management, traffic, parking, and transport operations and construction site management.
+Clients are enabled to transform the way they operate by generating specific business outcomes such as actionable insights and location intelligence to facilitate real-time, data-driven decision making.
+Moreover, all Worldsensing sensors, applications, and solutions can be connected to and combined with enablement platforms, making them flexible and scalable.